sharptree/zebra-label/README.md

 ![Application Navigation Menu](images/label-print-nav-menu.png)

-# Configure Printers
+# Manage Printers
-Before users can print labels one or more Zebra printers must be configured.
+Before users can print labels one or more Zebra printers must be created.
 Navigate to the `Label Configuration` application and then select the `Manage Printers` option from the `More Actions` menu.

 ![Manage Printers](images/manage-printers.png)